Plymouth resident Brett Butler-Smythe survived ten weeks in The Apprentice thanks to his tactical approach to tasks and his team-player ethic.

 Brett will discuss his entrepreneurial journey, his experiences on The Apprentice, business lessons and plans for the future.

 Seating is limited for this talk and registration is essential.

 This free event is open to all University of Plymouth undergraduate/postgraduate students and staff as part of the BETA Enterprise skills development and student start-up support programme.

 About the BETA Enterprise Programme

-The BETA Enterprise Programme aims to improve students’ entrepreneurial abilities by providing a comprehensive programme of support for their business ideas.
-The programme provides free pre start-up and start-up support for students at Plymouth University, and is run by the Plymouth Business School's Futures Entrepreneurship Centre.
+The BETA Enterprise Programme improves students’ entrepreneurial abilities by providing a comprehensive programme of support for their business ideas.
+The programme provides free pre start-up and start-up support for students at the University via the Futures Entrepreneurship Centre.